Debugging R code

 Setting breakpoints in the editor

-To set a breakpoint, click in the gutter to the left of a line number.
+To set a breakpoint, select the gutter to the left of a line number.
 A gray dot appears, indicating the breakpoint is set but not yet active.

 To activate a breakpoint, you need to run the code: